Coronavirus NC: NC manufacturers asked to shift production, make medical equipment for hospitals

 6:35 p.m.

-In the last 24 hours, Wake County health officials report 23 new COVID-19 cases, raising the county total to 279.
+Wake County health officials report 4 additional COVID-19 cases, raising the county total to 279.

 The average age of those infected with the virus is 45-years-old.